11 Makeup Tips That Make You Look AMAZING in Photographs

 Contour and highlight

 Though you may not contour your face every day, taking this extra step can emphasize your features and make you stand out in photographs.
 Dust a powder bronzer or contour shade below your check bones and around your forehead.
 Then, blend it into the rest of your makeup to frame your face.
 Beauty blogger Huda Kattan swears by this trick.
 “Contouring adds life to your face,” she says.
 “It makes your face appear three dimensional, slimmer, and makes your forehead look smaller.”
 Finish off the look by taking a shimmery highlight shade and dust it onto the high points of your cheeks and the bridge of your nose.
-Here’s how to contour your face to make it look thinner.

 Set with translucent powder